ezechiaskumbu77/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Alx, redirections abd filters
-8. The script that saves current state of directory in a specific file
+8. The script that saves current state of directory